carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 objectives:
 - "How is a tweet considered to be data?"
 - "How to access the twitter API"
-- "How Twarc works with the API"
+- "How twarc works with the API"
 keypoints:
 - "Twitter is a microblogging platform where 'tweets' (text, image, and/or video postings) are created and shared."
 - "Twarc is a command line tool and Python library that allows users to programmatically collect and archive Tweets."